PX4/PX4-user_guide/en/peripherals/camera.md

 To be clear, the idea here isn't to take an IMU measurement exactly at the same time as we take a picture but rather to correctly time stamp our images so as to provide accurate data to our VIO algorithm.

 The autopilot and companion have different clock bases (boot-time for the autopilot and UNIX epoch for companion), so instead of skewing either clock, we directly observe the time offset between the clocks.
-This offset is added or subtracted from the timestamps in the MAVLink messages (e.g `HIGHRES_IMU`) in the cross-middleware translator component (e.g MAVROS on the companion and `mavlink_receiver` in PX4).
+This offset is added or subtracted from the timestamps in the MAVLink messages (e.g. `HIGHRES_IMU`) in the cross-middleware translator component (e.g. MAVROS on the companion and `mavlink_receiver` in PX4).
 The actual synchronisation algorithm is a modified version of the Network Time Protocol (NTP) algorithm and uses an exponential moving average to smooth the tracked time offset.
 This synchronisation is done automatically if MAVROS is used with a high-bandwidth onboard link (MAVLink mode `onboard`).